 - If you have an out-of-state license that is invalid or expired (over one year).

 - When moving to Iowa and hold an out-of-country license (all tests are usually required).

-- When your license has been revoked and you apply for a new license.
+- When the state has revoked your license and you apply for a new one.

 Remember, when you move to Iowa and wish to drive, you must apply for an Iowa license.
 If you have an out-of-state license valid for the same driving privilege you are applying for in Iowa, the knowledge and driving tests are usually waived.

 You are considered an Iowa resident for the purposes of driver’s licensing and vehicle registration if you have:

 - Registered to vote in Iowa;

 - Enrolled your children in public school;

 - Accepted a permanent job in the state; or

 - Resided continuously in Iowa for 30 days.

 The Purpose of the Written Test

-The official Iowa MVD knowledge exam will determine how well you know and understand highway signs and Iowa traffic laws.
+The official knowledge exam will determine how well you know and understand highway signs and Iowa traffic laws.

 Iowa DOT offers computer-based tests for both permits and driver’s licenses.
 A traditional written test on paper may still be available in some locations.

 While the number of questions on the tests may vary, the test a new learner’s permit has 35 questions.
 20 questions address traffic laws and safe driving techniques.
 Remaining 15 questions are about signs, signals, and markings.